talveth/pygrad/README.md

 #### Citation

-If you find this project helpful in your research or work, I kindly ask that you cite it.
+If you find this project helpful in your research or work, I kindly ask that you cite it: [View Citation](./CITATION.cff).
 Thank you!